Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Introduction

+\textbf{Plan of the paper.} Section \ref{Sec2} concerns technicalities, like recalling the analytic continuation of the 2D Epstein zeta function $\zeta^{(2)}(s,\Delta)$ to the complex $s$-plane (Section \ref{Sec21}) and basic equations for determining critical and off-critical zeros (Section \ref{Sec22}).
 Section \ref{Sec3} deals with critical zeros of $\zeta^{(2)}(s,\Delta)$.
 Based on numerical calculation of open and closed curves of critical zeros in the $(\Delta,\rho_y)$ plane, the critical edge zeros are introduced in Section \ref{Sec31}, together with an explicit form of two coupled integral equations determining their position in the $(\Delta,\rho_y)$ plane.
 The singular expansion of $\rho(y)$ around the edge points is discussed in Section \ref{Sec32}.
 An accurate approximation of $\zeta^{(2)}(s,\Delta)$ for small (and large) values of $\Delta$, indicating an equidistant distribution of critical zeros along the imaginary axis, is presented in Section \ref{Sec33}.
 Section \ref{Sec4} is about off-critical zeros of $\zeta^{(2)}(s,\Delta)$.
 The most important result of this work, the generation mechanism of curves of off-critical zeros starting from critical edge zeros, is explained in Section \ref{Sec41}.
 Pairs of real off-critical zero are found in Section \ref{Sec42}.